 Kinly is a global provider of AV collaboration services and support.
-We bring people & technology together in hybrid workspaces, and we employ over 500 people in the UK & Ireland, with a turnover of £80.3 million in the 2021 financial year.
+We bring people & technology together in hybrid workspaces, and we employ circa 475 people in the UK & Ireland, with a turnover of £79.7 million in the 2022 financial year.

-Kinly recognises that it has a responsibility to take a robust approach to slavery and human trafficking and we continue to take our responsibility very seriously during the coronavirus pandemic.
+Kinly recognises that it has a responsibility to take a robust approach to slavery and human trafficking..
 Kinly is absolutely committed to preventing slavery and human trafficking in its corporate activities, and to ensuring that its supply chains are free from slavery and human trafficking by placing the same expectation on suppliers through integrating this into our Terms and Conditions.

 The nature of our business requires that we work in conjunction with a range of suppliers such as distributors and original equipment manufacturers sourcing products from leading companies with a proven and established track record in the supply to the audio-visual sector.

 Kinly undertakes due diligence when considering taking on new suppliers and regularly reviews its existing suppliers.
 Kinly’s due diligence and review includes mapping the supply chain broadly to assess particular product or geographical risks of modern slavery and human trafficking.
-We require new suppliers confirm they comply with the Modern Slavery Act by paying employees at least the National Minimum Wage and actively take steps to identify and address modern slavery in their own business and supply chains.
+We require new suppliers confirm they comply with the Modern Slavery Act by paying employees at least the National Minimum Wage (at Kinly outside of apprenticeships we employ everyone on the Living Wage) and actively take steps to identify and address modern slavery in their own business and supply chains.